mshanken/HTML-Emails/README.md

 #Harpjs Boilerplate

 This is a starter-kit for building a static web site dynamically.
 Perfect for small promotional or event web-sites.
-Check Harpjs for advance use like [M. Shanken](https://github.com/mshanken/mshanken).
+Check Harpjs for advance use like the [M. Shanken](https://github.com/mshanken/mshanken) site.

 <strong>NEW:</strong> Harp-Boilerplate works with boostrap 4 by default, move to "less branch" if you want to use less.